What Does Coyote Poop Look Like? (Identify Coyote Scat)

 Generally, coyote droppings are between 3/4 to 1-1/2 inches in diameter, and when it comes to length, they are 3 to 5 inches long.

-Male coyote poop is larger than female coyote poop as some male coyote droppings can be up to a length 6 to 12 inches, depending upon the size of the coyote.
+Male coyote poop is larger than female coyote poop, and some male droppings can be up to a length 6 to 12 inches, depending upon the size of the coyote.

 One of the essential characteristics that can be used to identify their scat from others is that their poop has long, curly tapering ends.

-The coyote feces may contain some features, fur, casings, and bones of small animals like rodents, shrews, rabbits, which they hunt.
+Coyote feces may contain some features, such as fur, casings, and bones of small animals like shrews, rabbits, or other rodents.

-If you look closely, you may also find some seeds, grass, nuts, fruits, and berries that they usually eat to remove the intestinal worms present in their digestive system.
+If you look closely, you may even find some seeds, grass, nuts, fruits, and berries that they usually eat to remove the intestinal worms present in their digestive system.

 Related: What Does Possum Scat Look Like?